 Essentially, cable modems work as digital translators.
 They receive data signals from your ISP’s network, then immediately translate them into a digital “language” for your routers to distribute across your local network via wired ethernet or Wi-Fi connection.

 In fact, only cable modems and other network infrastructure can increase what we perceive as internet speed.
-How does your cable modem affect your internet speed?
+How does a modem work, and what are the effects on your internet speed?
 These speeds are relayed in a transmission measurement known as the Data Over Cable Service Interface Specification standard, or DOCSIS for short.
 Every cable modem comes with a DOCSIS speed, and these speeds vary widely across modem models.
 Typical download speeds for older DOCSIS modem models (e.g., DOCSIS 1, 1.1 and 2) average 30-100 Mbps, while the most advanced models transmit between 1 to 10 gigabit per second (Gbps) uploads.

 What Is a Cable Modem Used For?

-- Accessing the ISP: The most basic function of a cable modem is to communicate with your Internet service provider’s network.
+- Accessing the ISP: The most basic function of a cable modem is to communicate with your ISP’s network.
 A cable modem is one of the most popular and reliable modes of ISP connectivity since it operates on an already well-established ecosystem of physical cables stretching across the country.

 How to Choose the Right Cable Modem for a Business

-Keep in mind these cable modem tips when upgrading or selecting your internet service provider or communication hardware.
+Keep in mind these cable modem tips when upgrading or selecting your ISP or communication hardware.